List of content you will read in this article:

 Features of Web Server

-Below listed are features of web servers that you can leverage and use many of them in your daily life, even while browsing through browsers.
+Below are web server features that you can leverage and use in your daily life, even while browsing through browsers.

 - Web server helps in supporting large data storage, thus handling various websites.